 - Complete the scan, or check that the issue is populated during the scan.

-- From the main menu, click Issues, then All Issues.
-The Issues window is displayed.
+- From the main menu, select Issues > All Issues.

-- In the Issue Details panel, click the downward arrow to view more.
+- On the Issue Details page, click the downward arrow to view more.

 - Click Go to Highlighted Content to view the output that lets you verify the vulnerability.